Semantic-Aware Reconstruction Error for Detecting AI-Generated Images: Proposed Method

+where $| \cdot |$ denotes the absolute value.
 SARE quantifies the semantic changes introduced during the caption-guided reconstruction process.
-Since real images often contain complex visual details that cannot be fully reflected in their captions, their reconstructions often result in noticeable semantic shifts.
+Since real images often contain complex visual details that cannot be fully reflected in their captions, their reconstructions result in noticeable semantic shifts.
 In contrast, fake images typically align closely with their captions and therefore tend to undergo minimal semantic changes.
-By measuring this discrepancy in semantic shifts between real and fake images, SARE can serve as a discriminative feature for robust detection across diverse generative models.
+By capturing these differences between real and fake images, SARE can serve as a discriminative feature for robust detection across diverse generative models.